adorigueto/Prediction-with-ANN/README.md

 # Header
 Made in the [COMPETENCE CENTER IN MANUFACTURING (CCM)](https://www.ccm.ita.br/), a laboratory of the [AERONAUTICS INSTITUTE OF TECHNOLOGY (ITA)](http://www.ita.br/).
-The dataset is available at kaggle under the DOI:
+The dataset is available at Kaggle under the DOI: , or at the URL:

 # Overall